 This list covers simple changes that can be made to help those living independently to be safer and reduce the risks of burns.
 Anyone who suffers from peripheral neuropathy should contact a healthcare professional to implement additional measures to stay safe.
 It is also important to consider whether professional in-home services are required to further reduce the risk.
 This may include things such as meal delivery or regular fire and safety inspections.

-Falls are the leading fatal injury amongst seniors with around 3 million hospitalised each year as a result of a fall.
+Falls are the leading fatal injury amongst seniors.
+Around 3 million are hospitalised each year as a result of a fall.
 The older body takes longer to recover from a fracture or a break in the bone.
 This may lead to many months of recovery and pain.
 A fall that leads to a lengthy recovery can threaten one’s ability to continue to live independently.
 The process can also lead to other complications such as depression.
 If as a result of a fall an elderly person suffers from Traumatic Brain Injury (TBI) or another form of head trauma this can have long-term consequences from which they may never recover.

 Regular exercise under the care of a physician or physical therapist will strengthen the body, increase stability and help to prevent falls and the damage they may cause.
 If mobility is an issue it would be worth considering changing your home to reduce fall hazards.
 Consider also making the following changes to reduce risk: